 “It is simply inevitable that I should end up on the stage,” Adrienne stated in 1904 just before her Boston debut as a dramatic reader.
 “The footlights have beckoned me since I was a little child and I simply must respond.
 It has always been my dream to portray all the heroic feminine characters of Shakespeare.”
 (Boston Traveler, January 25, 1904).
 From her childhood in Savannah, through her drama studies in Boston and New York, Adrienne held on to this dream of a career on the legitimate theater stage.
 The harsh realities of race and gender in America, however, doomed the realization of this dream.
 Except for Vaudeville, Minstrelsy, and all-Black dramatic productions, there was no place for Blacks on the American theater stage.
-As the daughter of light-skinned, slave-born house servants with considerable White ancestry, Adrienne’s skin was white.
-She identified herself as a Creole, a racially ambiguous term by which she was neither admitting nor denying her race.
+As the daughter of light-skinned, slave-born house servants, Adrienne’s skin was fair.
+She identified herself as a Creole, a racially ambiguous term.

-Passing for White, she made her debut in Boston.
+in 1094, at 35 years old she made her debut in Boston.
 That January afternoon, Adrienne Herndon, under the stage name of Anne Du Bignon, performed in Steinert Hall, reciting the twenty-two parts of Shakespeare’s Antony and Cleopatra.
 Having thoroughly promoted her debut through advertisements and well-placed references, Adrienne succeeded in gaining the attention of more than ten Boston area newspapers.
 For the most part, the reviews were glowing.
 “She has a remarkable gift and unusual aptitude,” wrote Henry Clapp, the Boston Herald drama critic.
 (Boston Herald, January 29, 1904).
 Prior to the debut, Clapp had introduced her to David Belasco, America’s leading theater manager, who had seen her work in New York and confirmed her talent.
 “You will undoubtedly make a fine character actress,” he had written (Belasco 1904).
 To sustain the momentum of her critical acclaim, Herndon hired the George Britt Company, a lecture and musical agency, to arrange for platform appearances.
 With an engagement secured in Lynn, Massachusetts, it seemed that Adrienne Herndon was on her way to a stage career.
 But only one more appearance came: a reading in Bellow Falls, Vermont, and miles away from Boston.
 A talent that had so roundly been applauded was in a few months’ time met with a chilled silence.
-Something had gone dreadfully wrong.
-The possibilities of a platform career were evaporating.
-Adrienne Herndon tried to rescue her efforts, appealing to David Belasco.
-But in spite of her repeated attempts to schedule a meeting, Belasco was unavailable.

 Had he changed his mind about her talent?
 Or had he and others discovered her race?
 It would not have been difficult to find out that Anne Du Bignon had been known as Adrienne Herndon while a student at the School of Expression.
 Samuel Curry, the founder and director of the school, knew that she was the wife of Alonzo Herndon, Atlanta’s leading barber and wealthiest Black citizen, as Herndon at that time was just a little over a year away from launching his greatest venture: Atlanta Life Insurance Company.
 To circumvent racial restriction in the American theater, Curry had counseled Adrienne Herndon to establish a career first in London before an American debut.
 Knowledge of her race was just a short step away from Clapp and the theater world.